browserengineering/book/book/animations.md

 [stacking-context]:  https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context

-*Animated scrolling*: Real browsers have many kinds of animations during scroll.
+13-11 *Animated scrolling*.
+Real browsers have many kinds of animations during scroll.
 For example, pressing the down key or the down-arrow in a scrollbar causes a pleasant animated scroll, rather than the immediate scroll our browser current implements.
 Or on mobile, a touch interaction often causes a "fling" scroll